americanexpress/one-app-cli/packages/generator-one-app-module/docs/Bundling-Modules.md

 ### CLI Commands

-`one-app` modules consists of [NPM Script Commands](https://docs.npmjs.com/misc/scripts) that are used to bundle and test the module.
+`one-app` modules include [NPM Script Commands](https://docs.npmjs.com/misc/scripts) that are used to bundle and test the module.
 These scripts are provided from generating a module with [generator-one-app-module](https://github.com/americanexpress/one-app-cli/tree/master/packages/generator-one-app-module) and can be expanded on depending on the functionality that is needed.

 ```sh
 npm run <one-app-module-npm-command>